Category: Immigration Evaluations

 The Role of an Immigration Psychological Evaluation

-An immigration psychological evaluation is a clinical assessment that documents psychological symptoms, diagnoses (when appropriate), and the ways those symptoms affect daily functioning.
-The evaluation may also describe the anticipated emotional and practical consequences of immigration outcomes such as family separation, relocation, or ongoing legal uncertainty.
-These evaluations are not “approval letters,” and they do not guarantee any legal outcome.
-Their purpose is to provide a clear clinical picture using professional standards and objective documentation.
+An immigration psychological evaluation is a clinical assessment that documents psychological symptoms, diagnoses when appropriate, and the ways emotional symptoms affect daily functioning.
+The evaluation may also describe the anticipated emotional and practical consequences of immigration outcomes such as family separation, relocation, or prolonged legal uncertainty.

 Who Conducts Immigration Psychological Evaluations?